-If the mere thought of bullet-train talking, chest puffing and fist pumping feats of human extroversion is enough to spin your head and turn your innards to mush, then you will be delighted (as I am) to welcome the revolution of Quiet.
+If the mere thought of bullet-train talking and fist pumping feats of human extroversion is enough to spin your head and turn your innards to mush, then you will be delighted (as I am) to welcome the revolution of Quiet.

 The Quiet Revolution – The Powers of Introversion

 1. The Power of Humility: Our humility and inclination to take into account wide-ranging views are powerful tools in leadership, as it is shown that introverts are uniquely adept at leading initiative-takers and fostering a “virtuous circle of proactivity”.
 The myth of charismatic leadership has been well and truly busted by Cain, whom concluded that oftentimes the highest-performing American companies were led by CEOs with the following unassuming attributes: quiet, humble, gracious, mild-mannered, self-effacing (think Bill Gates & Microsoft; Larry Page & Google; Darwin Smith & Kimberley-Clark).

 We don’t need giant personalities to transform companies.
 We need leaders who build not their own egos but the institutions they run.